prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_record_dimensions_set(const wchar_t* name, uint width, uint height);
 ```
-This services sets the dimensions, width and height, for the video recordings created values of zero (default) indicate no-transcode
+This services sets the dimensions, width and height, for the video recordings created.
+Values of zero (default) indicate no-transcode

 **Parameters**
  * `name` [in] name of the Record Sink to update